ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6poti/3-Install.md

 - A Nexus account **(Premium recommended; drastically increases install speed)**
 :::

-# **Part 1: Installation Guide**
+# **Installation Guide**

 ### 1.)
-Install a fresh copy of Morrowind GOTY
+Install or Reinstall Morrowind GOTY

-> If a copy has already been installed, the game can be uninstalled, ini's deleted in User/Documents/My Games/Morrowind, and then reinstalled like normal through Steam or GOG.
+- If a copy has already been installed, the game can be uninstalled, ini's deleted in User/Documents/My Games/Morrowind, and then reinstalled like normal through Steam or GOG.

-> Run the game at least once to the main menu to generate the required fresh ini's.
+- Run the game at least once to the main menu to generate the required fresh ini's.

 ### 2.)
+Install OpenMW Development Build

-Unzip the OpenMW Development Build into the folder you would like it installed (I.E. C:/Games/OpenMW .49)
+- Unzip the OpenMW Development Build file into the folder you would like it to be installed (I.E. C:/Games/OpenMW .49)

 > Inside the folder, launch openmw-wizard.exe and follow the steps, **unchecking "Import Bitmap Fonts Setup from Morrowind"** at the Import Settings stage.